openstack/pyeclib/README.rst

 -------

-This library provides a simple Python interface for implementing erasure codes and is known to work with Python 2.7 and 3.5 through 3.13.
+This library provides a simple Python interface for implementing erasure codes and is known to work with Python 3.10 through 3.13.
 To obtain the best possible performance, the library utilizes liberasurecode, which is a C based erasure code library.